Passerelles 2023 vers la HES-SO Genève

 At the same time, you will be contacted (probably by e-mail) by the cantonal migration authority to inform you of the additional documents that you need to send with your submission to begin the cantonal residence authorisation procedure.
 Once in Switzerland, you will need to have your biometric residence permit set up with the cantonal authority and obtain your study residence permit (booklet B or L).

-You are required to announce your arrival in Switzerland within 14 days, to be checked by residents of the municipality where you live (in Geneva, the OCPM).
-It will take a few weeks/months for your permit to be granted.
-If authorised, your visa will be sent to you by post.
+You are required to announce your arrival in Switzerland within 14 days, to be checked by the Immigration Office of the municipality where you live.
+In Geneva, your permit application can be made online or by mail using E form to the below adress:

 Office cantonal de la population et des migrations